tarantophilip/tarantophilip.github.io/_team/1_pt.md

 email: philip.taranto@manchester.ac.uk
 ---

-I am generally interested in complex problems that lie at intersection of quantum physics, information theory, and mathematics, with the goal of generating positive societal impact through my work.
-This typically cuts across subfields such as quantum information theory, open quantum systems, quantum foundations, quantum thermodynamics, and so on.
-It also involves trying to survive the questionable standards of British cuisine on average and being ever-in-search of Melbourne-level coffee.
-Beyond research, I am engaged with literature, music, and the many intersections of culture, politics, and philosophy.
-I also enjoy watching “boring” sports, such as cycling and cricket!
+I am generally interested in complex problems at the intersection of quantum physics, information theory, and mathematics --- spanning areas such as quantum information theory, open quantum systems, quantum foundations, and quantum thermodynamics.

+On a more personal (and culinary) note, I'm also navigating the complex challenge of British cuisine while maintaining a perpetual quest for Melbourne-level coffee.

+Beyond research, I engage with literature, music, and the intersections of culture, politics, and philosophy.
+I also enjoy watching "boring" sports like cycling and cricket!